A Universal Circuit Set Using the $S_3$ Quantum Double: Remarks on quantum error correction

 There have been various algorithms for QEC in non-Abelian topological codes, that are shown to have a finite error threshold either numerically or analytically~\cite{Wotton2014PRX_QEC_S3,Brell_2014_Ising_QEC,Wotton2016PRA_ActiveEC,Hutter_2016_Continuous_Ising, Burton_2017_Fibonacci_QEC,Dauphinais_2017_FT_QEC_non_cyclic,Alexis2022PRX_Threshold_TVCode,schotte2022faulttolerant}.
-Most of these discussions works at a phenomenological level, which assumes that errors incoherently generate short anyon pairs.
-And the proposed algorithms are also formulated in terms of how to pair up the error anyons.
-Realistic errors, happening at the circuit level, are usually in the form of qubit and qutrit Pauli operators, that create more complicated excitations than in the phenomenological error model for non-Abelian topological codes.
-Here, we want to design syndrome measurement that can convert the circuit-level noise into the phenomenological error model, as it is easier to formulate the QEC algorithm for the later.
-Moreover, the computation algorithm ($U$-model) operates in the anyon configuration picture as well so that we can combine QEC and computation more coherently.
+Most of these discussions work at a phenomenological level, which assumes that errors incoherently generate short anyon pairs.
+Note that the proposed algorithms are also formulated in terms of how to pair up the error anyons as in the surface code~\cite{Fowler2012_SurfaceCode}.
+Realistic errors, which occur at the circuit level, are usually represented by qubit and qutrit Pauli operators.
+These operators create more complicated excitations than in the phenomenological error model for non-Abelian topological codes.
+Here, we want to design a syndrome measurement that can convert the circuit-level noise into the phenomenological error model, as it is easier to formulate the QEC algorithm for the latter.
+Moreover, the computation algorithm ($U$-model) operates in the anyon configuration picture as well, allowing us to combine QEC and computation more coherently.

-Such syndrome measurement is realized by the $\mathcal{M}_K$ measurement, namely we measure the $K_s^{RC}$ at every site.
+Such syndrome measurement is realized by the $\mathcal{M}_K$ measurement, namely we measure the $K_s^{R,C}$ at every site.
 As an example, suppose a single-qubit Pauli $X$ error occurs on a horizontal edge, the subsequent application of $\mathcal{M}_K$ produces non-trivial measurement outcomes at the neighboring vertices $s_1,s_2$ and $s_3$:

 Similarly, for other Pauli errors occurring at the same edge, we have the following results under $\mathcal{M}_K$:

 where $\{s_i:\alpha\}$ denotes that an $\alpha$ anyon occurs at $s_i$.
 Therefore, using $\calM_K$, we can map an arbitrary circuit-level noise into an anyon configuration picture and use the existing algorithm developed for the phenomenological error model to perform error correction.